 Capaldi said that ACW is about to implement a second scheme to be put in motion at the end of this month.
 It will focus on more substantial support and giving individuals a leg up onto developing opportunities to sustain work as well as reducing the numbers leaving the arts sector due to financial constraints.
 Capaldi expanded his vision for this scheme and its success, commenting that ‘artists are nothing if not incredibly inventive and entrepreneurial’.

 ACW funding schemes are focused to ensure that those who are most in need, and provide a public cultural benefit receive paramount attention.
 In a comical but not unenlightening example, Capaldi revealed that of the 29% of applications that were turned down by the council, boyband impersonators were one of the acts decided to be ‘stretching the definition of public cultural benefit too far’.
 He did not go on to further define what ‘public cultural benefit’ means.

-Within the context of an industry in crisis, emergency funds and an ever-changing sector, there lies the question of what the Welsh government is doing to help?
+Within the context of an industry in crisis with life-threatening issues, emergency funds and an ever-changing sector, there lies the question of what the Welsh government is doing to help?
 Capaldi frequently drew attention to the ‘daily contact’ and ‘regular meetings’ with Welsh government and Ministers and the ‘significant challenges’ they are facing across the board.
 In comparison with the UK government, Wales is doing a lot to help its art sector, Capaldi said, and is ‘plugging the gaps’ where the UK has been unable to help, but did not go into much more detail than that.
 Communication is one thing, but given that within Wales the arts sector ‘is on its knees and will be the last out of lockdown’, it is hard to not wonder if Welsh government could be doing more.

 Holly McElroy is a Wales Arts Review Assistant Editor